Bicycle parking station

-A bicycle parking station, or bicycle garage, is a building or structure designed for use as a bicycle parking facility.
-Such a facility can be as simple as a lockable bike cage or shed or as complex as a purpose-built multi-level building: the common purpose is that they provide secure bicycle parking.
-Bicycle parking stations also go by names such as bike stations, bicycle centers and cycle centers, among many others.
+A bicycle parking station (alternatively: bicycle garage, bike station, bicycle center, or cycle center) is a building or structure designed for use as a secure bicycle parking facility.
+It can be as simple as a lockable bike cage or shed or as complex as a purpose-built multi-level building.

-Bicycle parking stations can offer additional facilities such as bicycle repairs, and customer facilities such as showers or lockers.
-Some are staffed while others are not.
-Some require users to join as members while others are on a per use basis or completely free of charge.
+Some bicycle parking stations offer additional services such as bicycle repairs or facilities such as showers or lockers.
+Some are staffed; others are not.
+Some require users to join as members, while others are on a per-use basis or completely free of charge.
 Some are based at railway stations to facilitate "bike and ride" multi-modal transport, while others are situated at the end of the commute and as such are located in town or city centres, universities, and workplaces.
-Advanced bicycle parking station provide protection from weather, thieves and vandalism not only for the vehicle but also for the helmets and other personal belongings.
-In order to use less floor space, they store the vehicles vertically, either in a kind of towers or under the floor in shafts.
-It is important that the access time is short, even if several users want to store or transfer their bicycles at the same time.
+Some allow the storage of helmets and other personal belongings.
+To save space, many store bicycles vertically, either in a kind of tower or under the floor in shafts.